The following are some of the lectures available in English from Oranim College’s top-notch faculty:

 - Jewish Peoplehood in the 21st Century, Prof. David Mittelberg, Associate Professor for Sociology on the Faculty of Graduate Studies and former Chair of the Department of Sociology at Oranim College, as well as a well-known pioneer in the field of Jewish Peoplehood studies.

 - Galilee as a Multicultural Space, Dr. Moshe Shner, lecturer in Jewish Thought and Multidisciplinary Studies.

 - School in the Holy Land: An Insider’s Look at the Israeli Educational System, Dr. Micha Balf, senior educational consultant, Israeli educator, and former shaliach (Israeli representative) in the US.

-- Israel-Diaspora Relations: Then, Now, and in the Future, Prof. David Mittelberg, Dr. Micha Balf, and Dr. Roberta Bell-Kligler, Acting Director of Oranim International School.
+- Israel-Diaspora Relations: Then, Now, and in the Future, Prof. David Mittelberg, Dr. Micha Balf, and Dr. Roberta Bell-Kligler, Director of Oranim International School.